Jamie Greene: Resignation from the Conservatives and subsequent activity

 On 3 April 2025, Greene left the Conservative Party in protest of Russell Findlay's leadership, claiming the party had adopted a "Reform-esque agenda" and "Trump-esque narrative" under Findlay that risked marginalising the party as it abandoned the centre ground.
 The next day, Greene joined the Scottish Liberal Democrats.
 He was later appointed front-bench spokesperson for Finance and the Economy for the Liberal Democrats.

-In August 2025, it was reported that Greene had unsuccessfully sought selection as the lead West Scotland candidate, for the Liberal Democrats, at the 2026 Scottish Parliament election.
+Greene sought election in the 2026 Scottish Parliament election.
 In October 2025, he was selected as the Liberal Democrat candidate for Inverclyde.

+On the regional list, Greene was placed second.

 Personal life

 Greene is openly gay and heads Holyrood's LGBT+ Cross Party Group.

 In his leisure time he has a keen interest in languages, music and for silversmithery.